 8. Controlling Your Nest Thermostat from Your Phone

-You can control the Nest through your Google Home app, which is accessible on your phone as well as a computer.
-Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also controllable through the Nest app.
+You can control the Nest through your Google Home app, which is accessible on your phone or other smart device, including a computer.
+Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, can also be controlled remotely by the Nest app.

 Before you can make adjustments for a Nest on your phone with Google Home or the Nest app, there are a few steps to complete first: